fluxninja/aperture/docs/content/concepts/selector.md

 application, and metrics endpoints are necessary for monitoring its performance.
 However, these endpoints do not usually represent the intended workload in an Aperture policy.
 If included in a _Flux Meter_, they can reduce the accuracy of latency calculations.
-If included in an actuation component like _Load Scheduler_, they might cause these requests to be rejected under load, leading to unnecessary pod restarts.
+If included in a _Rate Limiter_ or _Quota Scheduler_, they can cause these endpoints to be rate limited or throttled unnecessarily.

-To prevent these issues, traffic to these endpoints can be filtered out by matching expressions.
-In the example below, flows with `http.target` starting with `/health`, `/live`, or `/ready`, and User Agent starting with `kube-probe/1.23` are filtered out.
+To prevent these issues, traffic to these endpoints can be filtered out using a label matcher.
+In the example below, flows with `http.target` either `/health`, `/live` or `/ready` are filtered out.
+Also, flows with User Agent equal to `kube-probe/1.23` are filtered out.

 ```yaml